-The Neuroanesthesia Fellowship of University of Washington offers a one-year neuroanesthesia fellowship for trainees who have completed a three-year anesthesia residency training program in an accredited program in the U.S. or an equivalent program.
+The Neuroanesthesiology Fellowship at the University of Washington is a one-year program for trainees who have completed a three-year anesthesia residency training in an accredited program in the U.S. or an equivalent program.
 This clinical fellowship is based at Harborview Medical Center.
-The general goal is to provide advanced training in all aspects of neuroanesthesia including monitoring techniques.
-The program is flexible and can accommodate candidates with different areas and levels of interest.

 The application process for all the faculty fellowships requires that interested applicants send the following information:

 1959 NE Pacific Street

 Seattle, WA 98195-6540